• Skip to primary navigation

 • The oats in these balls are a great source of fiber and also contain protein.
 You can use quick oats or rolled oats for this recipe.
 If you use rolled oats I recommend giving them a little pulse in the food processor to make them smaller which benefits the texture.

-• Optional: As an extra step, you can melt dark chocolate, and drizzle it over these bites for a delicious treat!
+• Optional: As an extra step, you can melt dark chocolate, and drizzle it over these pistachio energy balls for a delicious treat!

 See recipe card for quantities of the ingredients.